siouan/frontend-gradle-plugin/README.md

 is checked by downloading a file providing the distribution shasum.
 This file is expected to be in the same remote web directory than the distribution.
 For example, if the distribution is located at URL `https://nodejs.org/dist/vX.Y.Z/node-vX.Y.Z-win-x64.zip`, the plugin attempts to download the shasum file located at URL `https://nodejs.org/dist/vX.Y.Z/SHASUMS256.txt`.
+Optionally, the distribution and the shasum may be downloaded with a connection through a proxy server, if the `proxyHost` property and the `proxyPort` property are set.
 Use the property `nodeInstallDirectory` to set the location where the distribution shall be installed, which by default is the `${projectDir}/node` directory.

 If a Node distribution is already installed in the system, and shall be used instead of a downloaded distribution, sets the `nodeDistributionProvided` property to `true` and the location of the distribution with the `nodeInstallDirectory`